arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Metadata and base inputs

 `TensorEntry.id` is an opaque, non-`None` hashable identifier (`None` is reserved for the absence of a base).
-The core method API does not require `ModelReference`; direct callers can use strings or integer positions.
+Strings or integer positions can be used as IDs.

 `TensorGroup.metadata` carries lightweight output information such as its name and whether it is an embedding tensor.
 A base is represented by an entry with